astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 Airflow has out of the box event timestamps to help with this.
 When used in combination with the aforementioned source `event_timestamps`, they become extremely helpful in watermarking and partitioning the extracted data.
 In other words: For all of our task runs, Airflow hands us a value that we can dynamically assign watermarks with and use in our queries.
 In particular, the `execution_date` is discussed and used here.

 The `execution_date` is a `pendulum.Pendulum` object available via a jinja templated macro as `{{ execution_date }}`.
-It's defined as a standard time relative to that which the DAG was scheduled to run at, independent of when it started or was re-ran.
+It's defined as a standard time relative to that which the DAG was scheduled to run at, independent of when it started or was re-run.

 All Airflow macros, including `execution_date`, can be used to template our SQL command.
 With that, we can begin by letting the DAG `execution_date` be the `high_watermark` and subtract an hour for the `low_watermark`.